Swift Funds Financial Harassment: Dealing with Debt Calls?

 • If Swift collection knows that the statute of limitations on a debt has elapsed yet they still try to collect it by tricking you into making a payment, hence re-starting the clock, without giving you adequate information about the consequences of your actions, then they have violated debt collection laws.

-• Using harassing, profane, and obscene language in their communication with you.
+• Using harassing phone calls, profane, and obscene language in their communication with you.

 • Revealing sensitive information concerning your debt to an unauthorized third party (such as your friends, neighbors, or coworkers).
 Under debt collection laws, Swift funds can reveal information about the debt only to your spouse, parent (if you are a minor), or co-signor.